ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Evolution of the format of Encapsulated Requests and Responses is supported through the definition of new formats that are identified by new media types.
+New media types might be defined to use similar encapsulation with a different HTTP message format than in {{BINARY}}; see {{repurposing}} for guidance on reusing this encapsulation.
+Alternatively, a new encapsulation method might be defined.

+## Repurposing the Encapsulation Format {#repurposing}

+The encrypted payload of an OHTTP request and response is a binary HTTP message
+{{BINARY}}.
+The Client and Oblivious Gateway Resource agree on this encrypted payload type by specifying the media type "message/bhttp" in the HPKE info string and HPKE export context string for request and response encryption, respectively.

+Future specifications may repurpose the encapsulation mechanism described in this document.
+This requires that the specification define a new media type.
+The encapsulation process for that content type can follow the same process, using new constant strings for the HPKE info and exporter context inputs.

+For example, a future specification might encapsulate DNS messages, which use the "application/dns-message" media type {{?RFC8484}}.
+In creating a new, encrypted media types, specifications might define the use of string "application/dns-message request" (plus a zero byte and the header for the full value) for request encryption and the string "application/dns-message response" for response encryption.

 # HTTP Usage {#http-usage}